matlab-deep-learning/pretrained-dlCHOMP/README.md

 ![dlCHOMP Output Prediction](/resources/images/dlCHOMP_Output_Prediction.png)

 ### Train Custom dlCHOMP From Scratch
-To generate data and train a custom dlCHOMP network from scratch, follow the [Getting Started with DLCHOMP Optimizer for Manipulator Motion Planning](https://link-to-example) example.
+To generate data and train a custom dlCHOMP planner from scratch, follow the [Getting Started with DLCHOMP Optimizer for Manipulator Motion Planning](https://link-to-example) example.

 ### Train Custom dlCHOMP Using Transfer Learning
-Transfer learning enables you to adapt a pretrained dlCHOMP network to your dataset.
-Create a custom dlCHOMP network and train it for transfer learning to:
+Transfer learning enables you to adapt a pretrained dlCHOMP planner to your dataset.
+Create a custom dlCHOMP planner and train it for transfer learning to:
 - A different number of waypoints in trajectory by following the [Using Pretrained DLCHOMP Optimizer to Predict Higher Number of Waypoints](https://link-to-example) example.
 - A different spherical obstacle environment and/or a different set of CHOMP optimization options by following the [Using Pretrained DLCHOMP Optimizer in Unseen Obstacle Environment](https://link-to-example) example.